vippsas/vipps-developers/common-topics/reserve-and-capture.md

 When *direct capture* is activated, all payment reservations will instantly be captured.

-With *direct capture*, Vipps is responsible for the customer receiving the purchased product.
+With *direct capture*, Vipps MobilePay is responsible for the customer receiving the purchased product.
 Because of this, *direct capture* requires additional compliance checks.

-A sales unit can only have one capture type, and it must be configured by Vipps.
+A sales unit can only have one capture type, and it must be configured by Vipps MobilePay.
 You can't turn *direct capture* on or off as a merchant.

 We strongly recommend using "reserve capture" in all situations.

-**Please note:** Vipps only offers "direct capture" for merchants that use Vipps through a partner, and for merchants that have a Key Account Manager.
+**Please note:** We only offer "direct capture" for merchants that use Vipps MobilePay through a partner, and for merchants that have a Key Account Manager.
 "Direct capture" must be requested by the partner from the partner manager, or by KAM merchants from the Key Account Manager.

-**Please note:** Vipps Checkout does *not* support "direct capture".
+**Please note:** The Checkout API does *not* support "direct capture".

 See the FAQ: